 Artificial Environments.
 The use of plants has been pushed into totally artificial environments such as expressways, malls, elevated decks, and buildings where plant roots are totally removed from the ground and its warming influence.
 The assortment of plants that can adapt to such environments is proving to be very restricted.
 Hardiness ratings alone are inadequate to guide landscapers in selecting the most successful plants.

-You can click the Button above to try our Interactive Map, OR just enter your ZIP Code Below for an INSTANT Answer:
+You can click the Button above and try our Interactive Map, OR just enter your ZIP Code Below for an INSTANT Answer: